HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

 MSELoss                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 MaxPool2d                                Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 MaxPool3d                                Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
+MaxUnpool2d                              Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 Mish                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 MultiLabelMarginLoss                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 MultiMarginLoss                          Yes      Yes      Yes     No        No       No        No        No       No     torch.nn